BambooDM/rollkit/specs/lazy-adr/adr-bitcoin.md

 * a roll ups block will be persisted into block store through
   * trying to catch up with blocks when syncing (trySyncNextBlock)
   * trying to aggregate newly created transactions into a new block (publishBlock)
+* block persisted into block store will be later fetched by block submission loop to push those to bitcoin layer

 # node integration
 fullnode integration